Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Experiments

 \section{Experiments}

 We evaluate \framework in the context of PersuasionForGood (P4G; \citet{p4g}), a dataset with 300 annotated dialogues where a ``persuader'' attempts to persuade a ``persuadee'' to donate to a charity called Save the Children (\Cref{sec:Experimental Setup on P4G}).
 Due to the subjective nature of persuasion, it is not clear whether the annotated conversations reflect optimal persuasion strategies \cite{chen2022seamlessly}.
-This makes training and evaluating a policy planner challenging, since different persuaders likely adopt different strategies \footnote{In extensive initial experiments, we found optimized RoBERTa \cite{roberta} fine-tuning on binary predictions of whether to ``propose to donate'' yields 74\% accuracy at best.}.
+This makes training and evaluating a policy planner challenging, since different persuaders likely adopt different strategies (\Cref{sec:Introduction}).
 Motivated by this challenge, we employ \framework to perform decision-time planning based on dialogue simulations, and focus on evaluating our approach's end-to-end performance in achieving the desired task outcome: successfully persuading a user to donate to Save the Children.